TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

     >cd ../

 There are three different variations for training the model:
-1. Using pretrained VOC weights
+1. Starting with pretrained VOC weights
-2. Using no pretrained weights and training from scratch
+2. Starting with no pretrained weights and training from scratch
-3. Using the pretrained weights provided in this project, time.weights
+3. Starting with the pretrained weights provided in this project, `time.weights`

 For demonstration purposes, we will use the third option.
 For more on using the first two options, see https://pjreddie.com/darknet/yolo/

-The weights provided in this project, time.weights, are already well trained and sufficient for object detection.
+The weights provided in this project, `time.weights`, are already well trained and sufficient for object detection.
 However, we can continue training from this point to try to improve the model even more.
-In order to continue training from the time.weights, enter the following command:
+In order to continue training from `time.weights`, enter the following command:

     >./darknet .........